quantum-retail/rcq/README.md

 * A comprehensive builder object that replaces the somewhat cumbersome static helper methods.
 Some of the static helpers are getting long enough that they are hard to use.
+* It would be nice to have a way to record real vs. predicted load over time, along with when tasks begin and end.
+We could then use this data to "replay" a given load profile and test enhancements to RCQ in isolation of the rest of the app.
+* RCQ adjusts the scaling factor over time, but does not save the new adjusted scaling factor to disk.
+So we have to restart learning every time we restart the server.
+That should be a simple enhancement.
+* It would be nice to have a resource monitor that reads a "resources" from a simple file on disk (in json, CSV, or property file format, perhaps).
+Something like "CPU = 0.39".
+That type of monitor could then be wrapped in a CachingResourceMonitor to make it read from disk only once every few seconds, and could then be used along with shell scripts that read resource usage directly from OS-level tools, or from scripts that monitored resource usage on another server.
+We could then throttle resource usage based on database server load, for example.